Dry Roasted Peanuts

 Baked Peanuts (Recommended)

-Bake at 325 F for 12-20 minutes, flipping halfway through to promote even browning.
-Keep an eye on the peanuts to make sure they are not browning too quickly.
+Bake the peanuts for up to 20-25 minutes, shaking the pan halfway through to promote even browning.
+Keep an eye on the peanuts to ensure they are not browning too quickly.

-Once the peanuts are fragrant and nicely toasted, immediately remove them from the oven to prevent burning.
+Once the peanuts are fragrant and nicely toasted, remove them from the oven.
+Let them cool for 5-10 minutes to firm up and become slightly crunchier before enjoying.

 Microwave Peanuts